Simpson Desert: Aboriginal history

 Aboriginal peoples have lived in the Simpson Desert for at least 5000 years and continue to do so today.
 However, when Europeans came to the area in the late 19th century, they thought that it was an uninhabitable desert that wasn't suitable for human life.
 The Lower Southern Arrernte and Eastern Arrernte communities inhabited the western regions, while the Karangura and Wanggamala resided in the east.
 The Wangkangurru people lived in the Simpson Desert using hand-dug wells called mikiri from long before European colonization until the Federation Drought.
-The Aboriginal peoples in the Simpson Desert diet before colonization consisted of breads and seed patties made out of Nardoo (Marsilea drummondii) and Pigweed (Aizoon quadrifidum) seeds.
-They also hunted game as well, with there being a variety of fauna to hunt such as kangaroos, wallabies, bandicoots, hopping mice, rats native to the area, lizards, snakes, and dingoes.
+The diet of the Aboriginal peoples in the Simpson Desert before colonization consisted of breads and seed patties made out of Nardoo (Marsilea drummondii) and Pigweed (Aizoon quadrifidum) seeds.
+They also hunted game as well, there being a variety of fauna to hunt, such as kangaroos, wallabies, bandicoots, hopping mice, rats native to the area, lizards, snakes, and dingoes.